top of page

 FAQs: Herbal Energy Cleansing

-1. Can I use fresh herbs instead of dried ones?
-Fresh herbs work for decor or bath rituals, but always use thoroughly dried material for burning.
+Fresh herbs are great for decor or bath rituals, but always use thoroughly dried materials for burning.

-2. Is white sage safe to use?
-It’s effective but overharvested.
+Yes, but it's often overharvested.
 Consider rosemary, thyme, or lavender as beautiful alternatives.

-4. How should I store herbal bundles?
-Keep them in a dry, cool space away from direct sunlight—an apothecary jar or woven basket works well.
+Keep them in a dry, cool place away from direct sunlight.
+An apothecary jar or woven basket works well.

 Comments